RiyandiDjohari/synrgy7-fsw1-riy-ch6-car_management_api/README.md

 ## Description
 This is a simple REST API for a cars management system with authentication & authorization features.
 The API has three roles: superadmin, admin and customer.
-- Superadmin can login and register new admin.
+- Superadmin can register new admin.
-- Admins and users can login
+- Superadmin, admins and users can login & get info current user.
 - Users can register for themself
 - Superadmin and admins can create, view, update, and delete cars.
 - Usrs can only view available cars.